j-sieben/ADC/Docs/obsidian/50_Reference/Installation and Operations.md

 `UTL_APEX` is an APEX-focused utility and is normally installed into the workspace schema directly.

-## Installation modes
+## Main Commands

-### Full installation

-Use the full installation on development systems.

-This installs:

-- the ADC database objects
-- the Dynamic Action plugin
-- the ADC administration application

-Run:
+Run these commands from the `ADC/` directory:

+- `./adc.sh install`
+- `./adc.sh runtime`
+- `./adc.sh sample`
+- `./adc.sh ut`
+- `./adc.sh uninstall`

+Windows equivalents:

 - `adc.bat install`
-- `./adc.sh install`

-### Runtime-only installation

-Use the runtime installation on systems where rules are executed but not maintained, for example test or production environments.

-This installs the runtime objects and plugin, but omits the ADC administration application and its supporting APEX-side maintenance objects.

-Run:

 - `adc.bat runtime`
+- `adc.bat sample`
+- `adc.bat ut`
-- `./adc.sh runtime`
+- `adc.bat uninstall`

+## Installation Modes

+`install`
+Installs core objects, plugin, and ADC administration application.

+`runtime`
+Installs core objects and plugin, but omits the administration application.
+Rules can be imported but not generated.
+This is useful for production environments.

+`sample`
+Installs the sample application.

+`ut`
+Installs unit-test objects.

+`uninstall`
+Removes ADC, including the administration application.

-## Rule deployment
+## Rule Deployment

 Rules are typically maintained in a development environment and then transported to downstream environments.